agm1988/rubymotion-cookbook/chapters/readcode.md

 ## Where to find interesting code

-when you are exploring a new project, the sequence which I go through
+When you are exploring a new project, the sequence which I go through

 * if there is a app folder and rake file, try running the app, thats the easiest approach, once you see a running app you get a idea of what is in store.
 * read the Rakefile, it has configuration information, what libraries the app uses, what cocoapods that is included in the project